Linaro/OpenCSD/decoder/docs/prog_guide/prog_guide_main.md

 the decoder to follow the path of the traced program by interpreting the information contained within the trace that defines which program branches are taken and the target addresses of those branches.

+Memory images are associated with a memory space.
+This is a combination of exception level and security state.
+The images can be associated with a specific memory space, or a larger, more generic memory space.
+For example a memory image can be associated with all secure states (@ref OCSD_MEM_SPACE_S) or just the EL2 secure state (@ref OCSD_MEM_SPACE_EL2S).

 The library defined memory image accessor objects, which can be simple memory buffers, files containing the binary code image, or a callback that allows the client to handle memory accesses directly.
 When files are used, the object may contain a set of base addresses and lengths, with offsets into the file - allowing the decoder to directly access multiple code segments in executable image files.

-Memory image objects are collated by a memory mapper.
+Memory image accessor objects are collated by a memory mapper.
 This interfaces to the decoder through the ITargetMemAccess interface, and selects the correct image object for the address requested by the decoder.
-The memory mapper will also validate image objects as they are added to the decoder, and will not permit overlapping images.
+The memory mapper will also validate image objects as they are added to the decoder.

 ![Memory Mapper and Memory Images](memacc_objs.jpg)

+The mapper will not permit overlapping images in a given memory space - or between a specific and more generic memory space.

+For example, an image registered with address 0x00000000, size 0x8000, memory space @ref OCSD_MEM_SPACE_EL2S, ( `mem[0x0000000, 0x8000, OCSD_MEM_SPACE_EL2S]`),
+will not overlap with `mem[0x0000000, 0x8000, OCSD_MEM_SPACE_EL2N]`, which has an overlapping address range but distinct memory space, but will overlap with `mem[0x00001000, 0x4000, OCSD_MEM_SPACE_S]`, which has both an overlappring memory range and the same memory space, as the any secure space OCSD_MEM_SPACE_S matches the specific EL2 secure space OCSD_MEM_SPACE_EL2S.

+When the decoder needs to access memory, it will call the mapper with an address, size and a specific memory space.
+The mapper will then attempt to match by address and memory space to fulfil the request.
+If the decoder asks for `mem[0x800000, 0x4, OCSD_MEM_SPACE_EL1N]`, this will match with an image object which inclues the address, in memory space OCSD_MEM_SPACE_EL1N, OCSD_MEM_SPACE_N or OCSD_MEM_SPACE_ANY.
+The prevention of overlapped memory spaces means that there will only be a single match available.

+__Adding and Using Memory Images__

 The client can add memory images to the decoder via API calls to the decode tree.
 These methods add memory image accessors of various types to be managed by a memory access mapper:-